Seeking legal help

 What's beyond the scope of LawHelp?

 - native title—the Commonwealth provides help for people with native title claims through funded native title representative bodies (NTRBs) and native title service providers (NTSPs)

 - legal action in any court or tribunal

 - any matter that potentially conflicts with the Australian Government's or any of its agencies’ interests—such as Commonwealth funding agreements, Indigenous land use agreements, township leases or other contractual arrangements, or any dispute that involves the Australian Government or any of its agencies.

 Sometimes a LawHelp lawyer will be unable to give advice because of a conflict of interest or other issue.

 If ORIC's LawHelp service is unable to assist your entity, other organisations might be able to.
 The Australian Pro Bono Centre provides links to key Australian state and territory pro bono referral schemes and organisations.

-Find out about the process of applying for legal assistance.
+Find out about the process of applying for legal assistance and what happens next.

 Contact the LawHelp secretariat on freecall 1800 622 431 (not free from mobiles) or email LawHelp@oric.gov.au.

 For Ngaimpe Aboriginal Corporation, LawHelp provided just what was needed to secure its future.
 Throw in a bit of touch footy and a feed, and it’s safe to say that the lawyers, staff and clients also found friendship: